aarondotter/iso/README.md

 The basic workflow is split into two parts:

 1. Convert the MESA history files into EEP-based tracks (.eep files) via the program `make_eep`.
+If you already have EEP files, from MIST, you can skip to 2.

 2. Use the EEP files to create new stellar evolution tracks with `make_track` and/or isochrones with `make_iso`.

+3. If you have the MIST bolometric correction tables ([from here](http://waps.cfa.harvard.edu/MIST/model_grids.html)) you can also convert tracks and isochrones into CMDs with `make_cmd` and `make_track`.
+Run either of these programs without any command line arguments for more information.
+You'll need to set up the file bc_table.list to point to your local BC tables.

-Both programs read the same input file.
-An input file is divided into two sections, a track/eep section and an ioschrone section.
+`make_eep` and `make_iso` read the same input file.
+This input file is divided into two sections, a track/eep section and an isochrone section.
+The first four lines contain some header information, see input.example for details.

 The track/eep section comes first; it contains:
 + a list of data file directories to which the program will both read from and write to.
 + the MESA history columns file "history_columns.list" that was used to create the MESA history files (tracks)
 + the number of tracks